We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 However, beet microgreens do have one downfall.
 The problem is the seed husk or hulls often stay on the leaves of the greens.

-Beet seeds are huge compared to most other microgreen seeds.
-Not only are they large, but they're tough, hard, and woody.
+Beet seeds are enormous compared to most other microgreen seeds.
+Not only are they large, but they’re tough, hard, and woody.

-So when the husks stay on the greens, the hulls make them un-edible.
-Unless, of course, you take the time to go through the harvested greens and pick off the seed husks.
+So when the husks stay on the greens, the hulls make them un-edible unless you take the time to go through the harvested greens and pick off the seed husks.

 Does Pre-Soaking The Seeds Help?

-Previously, we tested if soaking beet microgreen seeds before planting improved or sped up the germination.
+Previously, we tested if soaking beet microgreen seeds improved or sped up germination before planting.
 You can read that article by clicking this link.
-We've included links to all of the articles discussing beets in the highlighted box presented later in this article.
+We’ve included links to all the articles discussing beets in the highlighted box presented later in this article.

-Seed husks removed from a 38 square-inch tray of beet microgreens where the seeds were pre-soaked.
-Between 40 and 50 husks.
+Seed husks were removed from a 38 square-inch tray of beet microgreens, where the seeds were pre-soaked—between 40 and 50 husks.

-After harvesting the microgreens, we took the time to pick through the greens and count the seed husks that remained attached.
+After harvesting the microgreens, we picked through the greens and counted the seed husks that remained attached.

 Even though there appear to be more seed husks in the first photo, the difference is only two or three husks.

-So soaking the seeds didn't loosen up the husks and remove more as the plants grew.
+So soaking the seeds didn’t loosen up the husks and removed more as the plants grew.

 Back to the drawing board.